Representative Matters

 International Arbitration Dispute

-Successfully defended an international manufacturer against a complex, multi-million dollar breach of contract claim brought by a U.S. trading company involving the sale of petrochemicals, including an award of attorneys’ fees, expenses and costs.
-The case primarily concerned whether a contract was formed under the UN Convention on Contracts for the International Sale of Goods (the CISG) or the UCC.
+Successfully defended an international manufacturer against a complex, multi-million-dollar breach of contract claim brought by a U.S. trading company involving the sale of petrochemicals, including an award of attorneys’ fees, expenses and costs.
 The representation included a seven-day trial involving multiple fact and expert witnesses.

 In re Whiting Petroleum Corporation, et al. (Bankr.
 S.D.
 Tex.)